The-Activity-App/activity_app/documentation/project-architecture.md

    *  A form for signing up.
    *  A page hosting a map with a search bar and side menu.
    *  Each location returned after a search will display the name, hours, type, address and ratings of the location.
-   The location component should alos include buttons that allow the user to favorite the location, request a status update as well as post a status update.
+   The location component should also include buttons that allow the user to favorite the location, request a status update as well as post a status update.
    *  The side menu features buttons that allow the user to move between the map and profile pages as well as sign out of their account.
    *  The profile page unique to each user should display data about each favorited location.
 Location components display the name, address and rating of the location.
 * **State Management**: